ptifur/react-google-maps-polyline/readme.md

 1. Fetch() file

-2. Perhaps `before` element for each trail

-3. UI White shadow for nav

-4. Select active nav

-5. Animation for the trail
+2. In a separate component

-## React Router
+## What else

-- Set up React Router

-- Another page

-Get images track profile from official site
+- Get images track profile from official site

-Image from public or source?

-## Split into components

-- InfoBox with props
+- favicon

+Link from InfoBox to Trail description

+## Here come the errors

+InfoBox does not appear after navigating to Map and pressing the button

+`InvalidValueError: setMap: not an instance of Map`

+Because `onLoad` event does not fire?